Vyshyvanka: Embroidery

 In Ukrainian embroidery, black, red, and white colours are basic, and yellow, blue, and green are supplementary.

-On the territory of Ukraine, embroidery existed already in the 5th century B.C, and was a creation of Scythian fine art.
+In the area which now constitutes the modern nation of Ukraine, embroidery existed already in the 5th century B.C in Scythian art.
 Ukraine is famous throughout the world for its highly artistic embroidery.
 It is important for the embroiderer today to use folk art as a source without altering stitches or colours because every change devalues a piece of embroidery and distorts it.

 Artistic influence

 Other national dresses

-The costume of Ukrainian settlers since the 17th century had most certainly influenced southern Russian dress, so the sleeves of the chemises of girls and young women were decorated with geometric embroidery in black or red.
+The costume of Ukrainian settlers since the 17th century had most certainly influenced southern Russian dress, with the sleeves of the chemises of girls and young women decorated with geometric embroidery in black or red.

 High fashion

 During Paris Fashion Week 2015, Ukrainian fashion designer Vita Kin was featured in Vogue magazine and Harper's Bazaar for introducing vyshyvanky as modern Bohemian style designs that attracted fashion icons like Anna Dello Russo, Miroslava Duma, and Leandra Medine.
-The designer transformed vyshyvanka shirt into a more modern version.
+The designer transformed the vyshyvanka shirt into a more modern version.
 She kept the traditional form, but changed the embroidery borrowing some elements from Ukrainian rushnyk and home textile.

 In its US May issue Vogue wrote that the vyshyvanka has "made waves far past the Eastern European country".
 The Times of London declared it "this summer's [2016] most sought-after item of clothing", soon following was the New York Times who advised readers to stock up on this "top of summer" fashion.
 French actress Melanie Thierry wore a vyshyvanka at the 2016 Cannes Film Festival.
 Queen Máxima of the Netherlands wore a vyshyvanka dress when visiting the 2016 Summer Olympics.

 Meaning

 Traditional beliefs

-Vyshyvanka is used as a talisman to protect the person wearing it and to tell a story.
-A geometric pattern woven in the past by adding red or black threads into the light thread was later imitated by embroidery, and believed to have the power to protect a person from all harm.
-There is a saying in Ukrainian "Народився у вишиванці" which is translated as somebody was born wearing vyshyvanka.
-It is used to emphasize someone's luck and ability to survive in any situation.
+The vyshyvanka is used as a talisman to protect the person wearing it and to tell a story.
+The person who created and manufactured it is also protected by evil intentions.
+A geometric pattern woven in the past by adding red or black threads into the light thread was later imitated by embroidery and believed to have the power to protect a person from all harm.
+There is a saying in Ukrainian "Народився у вишиванці" which is translated as somebody was born wearing a vyshyvanka, so that is guarded, shielded, and defended by whoever made it.
+The geometrical figures represented in the Vyshyvanka originate from a single letter, word or story; intentions while embroidering a Vyshyvanka are also very important because it is used to emphasize someone's luck and ability to survive in any situation.

 Patriotism

-Archduke Wilhelm of Austria was a Ukrainian patriot who preferred wearing the vyshyvanka and was therefore known in Ukrainian as Vasyl Vyshyvanyi (Basil the Embroidered).
-The Vyshyvanoho Square was named in his honour in the city of Lviv.
+Archduke Wilhelm of Austria was a Ukrainian nationalist who preferred wearing the vyshyvanka and was therefore known in Ukrainian as Vasyl Vyshyvanyi (Basil the Embroidered).
+The Vyshyvanoho Square was named in his honor in the city of Lviv.

-Vyshyvanka and other national symbols became extremely popular in Ukraine following Euromaidan, including in LGBT+ communities signalling their belonging to the nation.

-Vyshyvanka is not present in the traditional Russian women's costume with the sarafan consisting of a long full skirt hanging just below the arms with straps or an extremely abbreviated bodice that secures it over the shoulders.
+The vyshyvanka is not present in the traditional Russian women's costume with the sarafan consisting of a long full skirt hanging just below the arms with straps or an extremely abbreviated bodice that secures it over the shoulders.